-Type of Existing Protection Description Area Covered Status as of 2021 Improvements or Changes Needed Town participation in the National Flood Insurance Program (NFIP) Provides flood insurance for structures located in flood-prone areas FEMA flood zones Effective & ongoing None Zoning Bylaw Requires Flood Plain Permit for new construction, substantial improvement; addition of increased water, electric or septic systems to conform to rules and regs of Board of Health; alteration of landforms by Special Permit from ZBA; within V-Zone new construction to be located landward of Mean High Water; within AO zones residential structures elevated Flood zones AE and VE as shown on Flood Insurance Rate Maps codified in 2016 Enforced by Building Official; effective & ongoing None Coastal District DCPC (District of Critical Planning Concern) zone, including site plan review; no residential construction in shore zone; underground utilities except by special permit; special permit for road wider than 10'; special permit for alteration of bank or stream; perc test required for subdivision; for new lots average of 300' between septics or 5 per 1500' of wetlands draining into coastal ponds > 10 acres; includes the shore zone, from MLW to 100' inland of the inland edge of beach or marsh grass and 100' inland of the crest of a bluff >15' in height; the rest is the inland zone Effective but could use updating Island-wide; recently secured Sea Level Affecting Marsh Migration Model & MA Coast Flood Risk Model may augment this effort; administered by Board of Health, Building Inspector, Special Permit by ZBA with site plan review by Plan Review Board such as management
+Type of Existing Protection Description Area Covered Status as of 2021 Improvements or Changes Needed Town participation in the National Flood Insurance Program (NFIP) Provides flood insurance for structures located in flood-prone areas FEMA flood zones Effective & ongoing None Floodplain District Zoning Bylaw Requires Flood Plain Permit for new construction, substantial improvement; addition of increased water, electric or septic systems to conform to rules and regs of Board of Health; alteration of landforms by Special Permit from ZBA; within V-Zone new construction to be located landward of Mean High Water; within AO zones residential structures elevated Flood zones AE and VE as shown on Flood Insurance Rate Maps codified in 2016 Enforced by Building Official; effective & ongoing None Coastal District DCPC (District of Critical Planning Concern) height and construction standards for inland zone, including site plan review; no residential construction in shore zone; underground utilities except by special permit; special permit for road wider than 10'; special permit for alteration of bank or stream; perc test required for subdivision; for new lots average of 300' between septics or 5 per 1500' of shoreline; septic 200' from water body; septics at least 7' above groundwater if perc faster than 5 min/inch and 5' if slower than 5 min/inch; septics 600' from public water supply and 200' from well; separation well from saltwater body 200' wetlands draining into coastal ponds > 10 acres; includes the shore zone, from MLW to 100' inland of the inland edge of beach or marsh grass and 100' inland of the crest of a bluff >15' in height; the rest is the inland zone Effective but could use updating Island-wide; recently secured Sea Level Affecting Marsh Migration Model & MA Coast Flood Risk Model may augment this effort; administered by Board of Health, Building Inspector, Special Permit by ZBA with site plan review by Plan Review Board such as management of armoring

-North Shore DCPC permitted uses- routine maintenance, uses such as recreational fishing and boating not involving the permanent placement of any new fill or structure; specially permitted uses - permanent placement of any fill or structure for municipal purposes or for purposes of commercial fishing, shellfishing or aquaculture; all other uses prohibited (including private piers) waters and lands of north shore, lighthouse to lighthouse, extending 100' seaward from MLW None Special permit for alteration of mill; prohibits destruction or removal of any part of the mill or dam Within 150' of Dr. Fisher Mill Effective & ongoing; administered by Planning Board None Fire breaks maintained by grazing, brush breaking, controlled burns Within Manuel F. Correllus State Forest be assisted by staff Need continued management; this program could use some funding support Outreach and response person on Martha's Vineyard 24/5; outreach to groups and available for response Martha's Vineyard DCR; this work will be augmented by a CWPP currently underway This program could use some support in order to reach more of the vulnerable homeowners Work with DCR Office of Dam Safety, dam owners and the Town to ensure that significant hazard dams are inspected according to the prescribed schedule, that up-to-date evacuation plans are in place, and that needed repairs are implemented in a timely fashion.
+North Shore DCPC such as recreational fishing and boating not involving the permanent placement of any new waters and lands of north shore, lighthouse to lighthouse, extending 100' seaward from MLW None Special permit for alteration of mill; prohibits destruction or removal of any part of the mill or dam Within 150' of Dr. Fisher Mill Effective & ongoing; administered by Planning Board None Within Manuel F. Correllus State Forest Superintendent will be assisted by staff Need continued management; this program could use some funding support Outreach and response person on Martha's Vineyard 24/5; outreach to groups and available for response Martha's Vineyard DCR; this work will be augmented by a CWPP currently underway This program could use some support in order to reach more of the vulnerable homeowners Work with DCR Office of Dam Safety, dam owners and the Town to ensure that significant hazard dams are inspected according to the prescribed schedule, that up-to-date evacuation plans are in place, and that needed repairs are implemented in a timely fashion.
 Town, private owners Ongoing; an Emergency Action Plan for Mill Pond Dam was completed in 2020 that defines responsibilities and provides procedures for identifying unusual and unlikely conditions, which may endanger the dam Town, private owners Work with the DCR Office of Dam Safety and the Town to ensure that DCR records are upto-date and reflect work accomplished by the Town and private parties to inspect, repair, maintain and renovate dam structures.
 Town, private owners, DCR Office of Dam Safety Ongoing; Mill Pond Dam safety report submitted to DCR Office of Dam Safety in 2020.
 Town, private owners, DCR Office of Dam Safety